 SECOND WORLD WAR:

 Since the beginning of World War II, Oswiecim was within the limits of the Third Reich and wore German name Auschwitz.
 On the outskirts of the town the Germans set up a concentration camp Auschwitz-Birkenau - a place of mass destruction of people from all over Europe.
 They started the rebuilding of the town and the building of the I.G Farben Factory in Dwory.
 During the occupation the residents of the town, even though they were subjected to cruel persecution by the Nazi authorities, risking their lives helped the inmates of the camp Auschwitz-Birkenau.
-On 27th of January 1945, Oświęcim was liberated from Nazi occupation.
+On January 27, 1945, Oświęcim was liberated from Nazi occupation.

 Immediately after the war, in 1945, in Oświęcim began to work four factories.
 Life in the town slowly returned to normal.
 In 1947 at the site of the former camp, the Auschwitz-Birkenau State Museum in Oswiecim was founded .